tumbleshack/CarriesCloset/README.md

     Note: that same line is also in `config\environments\production.rb` and `config\environments\test.rb`, so you can also make that change in those files as well depending on
     what environment you are working in.

-    When you want to start receiving emails again, just make those lines `config.action_mailer.perform_deliveries = true` again and restart the server.
+    Note: When you want to start receiving emails again, just make those lines `config.action_mailer.perform_deliveries = true` again and restart the server.

 ## General Rails Tips